flamsanct/flamsanct.github.io/polygon/README.md

 - `Option 2`: Otherwise, buy MATIC on an exchange on Ethereum mainnet, then bridge it to the Polygon network.

 ## Option 1: Buy From an Exchange That Supports Direct Polygon Withdrawals

-Below is an incomplete list of examples of exchanges that *may* support direct Polygon withdrawals, but you must do your own research (DYOR) before making any purchases as this is subject to change at any time, and this should not be an endorsement of any of these exchanges.
+Below is an incomplete list of examples of exchanges that *may* support direct Polygon withdrawals, but you must do your own research (DYOR) before making any purchases as this is subject to change at any time, and this should not be considered an endorsement of any of these exchanges.

 - Moonpay
 - Crypto.com